-Upon successful completion of the PA program, students will be awarded a Master of Science in Physician Assistant Studies (MPAS) from Concordia University Wisconsin.
+Upon successful completion of the PA program, students will be awarded a Master of Science in Physician Assistant Studies from Concordia University Wisconsin.
 The graduate is then eligible to sit for the Physician Assistant National Certifying Examination (PANCE).
 This examination is administered through the National Commission on Certification of Physician Assistants (NCCPA).
-The program has received Accreditation Provisional (See accreditation statement) which allows for the graduates of this program to sit for the Physician Assistant National Certifying Examination (PANCE).